raav3n/HtB-CyberApocalypse23/BLOCKCHAIN/Navigating The Unknown.md

 ```

 ## Unknown Call
 One of the files given is Unknown.sol this is the smart contract we are told to call.
-It had one function updateSensors which set updated = true when called on if the argument version was 10.
+It had one function updateSensors which set updated = true when called on if the argument 'version' was 10.

 Looking at Setup.sol we also knew that if updated was set to true then we would be able to get our flag from that tcp port.
 ```